Cleanskin (film)

 Cleanskin is a 2012 British spy thriller film written and directed by Hadi Hajaig and starring Sean Bean, Abhin Galeya, Charlotte Rampling, James Fox, Tuppence Middleton, Shivani Ghai and Michelle Ryan.
 The story is set in London.
-The film's title, "cleanskin", is a term for an undercover operative unknown to his or her targets, or, as more commonly used in the United Kingdom following the London bombings, an extremist with no previous convictions, so therefore unknown to national security's services.
+The film's title, "cleanskin", is a term for an undercover operative unknown to his or her targets, or, as more commonly used in the United Kingdom following the London bombings, an extremist with no previous convictions, so unknown to national security's services.

 Plot

-Harry, a British arms dealer, is seen in bed with a prostitute named Rena.
-Harry's bodyguard Ewan is an MI6 Secret Intelligence Service (SIS) Agent.
-Harry and Ewan travel to a bank, transporting a briefcase of Semtex.
+Harry, an American arms dealer in London, is seen in bed with a prostitute named Rena.
+Later, Harry and his bodyguard Ewan, who is actually an undercover British secret service (Note: Presumably MI5, although this is never specified.) agent and former soldier, travel to a bank, transporting a briefcase of Semtex.
 The men are followed by two terrorists, Ash and Paul.
 Ash incapacitates Ewan, kills Harry and takes the briefcase.
 However, Ewan manages to shoot Ash in the arm before losing consciousness.

 Ash sews the stolen Semtex into a jacket with an explosive belt.
 He gives the jacket to Adel, who detonates it at a popular London restaurant.
-Being the only person who knows about the stolen explosives, Ewan is tasked by his two SIS superiors Charlotte and Scott to find and eliminate the terrorists who created the bomb.
+Being the only person who knows about the stolen explosives, Ewan is tasked by his superiors Charlotte and Scott to find and eliminate the terrorists who created the bomb.
 His mission is off-the-books and isolated from the agency.
-He is given an assistant, rookie agent Mark.
+He is given an assistant, Mark.
 Ewan finds and interrogates Rena.
-She tells Ewan and Mark that a man she frequented, Paul, paid her for information about Harry and to unload his gun.
+She tells Ewan and Mark that a client she frequented, Paul, paid her for information about Harry and to unload his gun.
 Ewan, Mark, and Rena attempt to capture Paul at his residence.
 Paul kills Rena, but is killed by Ewan.

-At a cafè, Ash sees Kate, his former lover in university, and they exchange numbers.
-A series of flashbacks reveal Ash's recruitment into the terrorist organization.
+At a café, Ash sees Kate, his former lover at university, and they exchange numbers.
+A series of flashbacks reveal Ash's recruitment into the terrorist organisation.
 Six years ago, Ash and Kate were dating while attending law school.
-At the school, Nabil, a Muslim extremist, befriends Ash and asks him to join the pro-Muslim student group he heads.
+Nabil, an Afghan Muslim extremist cleric, befriends Ash and asks him to join the pro-Muslim student group he heads.
 Ash and his friend Yussif join the group and are exposed to Nabil's anti-Western teachings.
-Kate's infidelity with Nick alienates Ash, prompting him to beat him up and break up with Kate.
+Kate's liking for drink and drugs alienates Ash, prompting him to break up with her.
 Ash devotes himself to Nabil's cause, and helps capture and murder a former soldier, Greg Conlan, with Yussif and Conlan's family dying in the process.